 Arroz con Pollo can be easily translated as “rice with chicken“.
 And that’s exactly what you get served.
-With a few Peruvian spices and a bit of vegetables, you can not go wrong with this dish (unless of course you’re a vegetarian).
+With a few Peruvian spices and a bit of vegetable, you can not go wrong with this dish (unless of course, you’re a vegetarian).

 Our rating: A simple dish that will not knock you off your feet, but will not disappoint you either.
 If you don’t feel like experimenting, with this dish, you are definitely going to be on the safe side.

 One of the highest-calorie Peruvian dishes.
 As you might already be able to tell, this is a steak.
 However, where the name a lo Pobre (en. for the poor) comes from remains unclear to this day.

 This dish is, as I said, a steak served with fries and fried eggs.
 Depending on the restaurant, fried plantains, lettuce, or tomatoes are being served along.